awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cognito-userpool-emailconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SourceArn`  <a name="cfn-cognito-userpool-emailconfiguration-sourcearn"></a>
-The ARN of a verified email address in Amazon SES\.
-Amazon Cognito uses this email address in one of the following ways, depending on the value that you specify for the `EmailSendingAccount` parameter:
+The ARN of a verified email address or an address from a verified domain in Amazon SES\.
+You can set a `SourceArn` email from a verified domain only with an API request\.
+You can set a verified email address, but not an address in a verified domain, in the Amazon Cognito console\.
+Amazon Cognito uses the email address that you provide in one of the following ways, depending on the value that you specify for the `EmailSendingAccount` parameter:
 + If you specify `COGNITO_DEFAULT`, Amazon Cognito uses this address as the custom FROM address when it emails your users using its built\-in email account\.
 + If you specify `DEVELOPER`, Amazon Cognito emails your users with this address by calling Amazon SES on your behalf\.
 The Region value of the `SourceArn` parameter must indicate a supported AWS Region of your user pool\.
 Typically, the Region in the `SourceArn` and the user pool Region are the same\.
 For more information, see [Amazon SES email configuration regions](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html#user-pool-email-developer-region-mapping) in the [Amazon Cognito Developer Guide](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html)\.